Deadly knife attack near church in French city of Nice leaves at least two dead | DW | 29.10.2020

-At least two people are reported to have died in a knife attack in the French city of Nice, according to local media.
+At least two people are reported to have died in a knife attack in the French city of Nice.
+France's anti-terrorism prosecutor's department has launched an investigation into the attack.

-French media on Thursday morning reported that at least two people had been killed in a knife attack in the city of Nice, with several others injured.
+French police on Thursday morning said at least two people had been killed in a knife attack in the city of Nice, with several others injured.

 Nice Mayor Christian Estrosi said the suspect behind the attack had been arrested.
 Estrosi said it appeared that the incident had been a terrorist attack on the city's Basilica of Notre-Dame.